denissimon/medication-reviews-scraper/README.md

 When the script finishes running, if there are no links left in `cache`, it is deleted automatically.

-Note that, by default, `script1.py` collects links only from the 1st page of drug reviews.
+Note that, by default, `script1.py` collects links only from the 1st page of medication reviews.
 There may be several pages.
-In order to get reviews from other pages, you need to edit the `all_drugs.json`, adding `&page=N` to each link of interest.
+In order to get reviews from other pages, you need to edit the `all_medications.json`, adding `&page=N` to each link of interest.

 Example: